 We really hope to have feedbacks, opinions and suggestions from you, as you always did with PDFsam.
 You can find a lot of information, download link, javadocs etc at the Sejda webpage.

 oh, of course Sejda is free and open source.

 more than 2 months have passed since the last release but the next one is almost ready.
-With the next version all the enhanced users will have a new plugin to set document metadata (Title, Author..).
-For both basic and enhanced I spent some time implementing requests about the user interface like drag and drop support on Linux, save and load environments that saves and restores the selected plugin and finally, after many requests since the beginning of this project, the user interface will be restored every time you open/close pdfsam, this means the main window size, position, the 2 split panels and the selected plugin.
+With the next version all the enhanced users will have a new module to set pdf metadata (Title, Author..).
+For both basic and enhanced I spent some time implementing requests about the user interface like drag and drop support on Linux, save and load environments that saves and restores the selected module and finally, after many requests since the beginning of this project, the user interface will be restored every time you open/close PDFsam, this means the main window size, position, the 2 split panels and the selected plugin.

 I want to really thank all those users who supported PDFsam (fortunately a lot) with money, ideas, suggestions, emails etc… you keep me working on it with enthusiasm.

 I just want to inform you that PDFsam has celebrated its millionth download!

 I finally found an apartment in Amsterdam (now I’ve to find a job) and I can work again on PDFsam.
 A new version will be probably released soon.

 tomorrow I’ll move to Amsterdam.
 I’ll relocate there with my girlfriend and I probably won’t be able to take care of PDFsam for a while.
 You can post on the forums if you have troubles but answers will probably come a little late.